shaoweilin/shaoweilin.github.io/_posts/2020-10-07-motivic-relative-information.md

 When studying logical objects (described by logical formulas possibly involving existential or universal quantifiers) such as algebraic varieties or quantum events, we could be interested in more general measurements such as Euler characteristics or path integrals.
 These measurements could have values in some polynomial ring.
 Loosely we will call them _measures_, even though they do not satisfy the classical definition in measure theory.

 We may also be interested in finding a universal measure in the sense that all other measures (such as probabilities, polynomials and counts) factor through this measure.
-Lastly, we may want to compute the divergence or relative entropy between measures which are not real-valued.
+Lastly, we may want to compute the divergence or relative information between measures which are not real-valued.

 In classical measure theory, a measure space $$(\Omega, \mathcal{C}, P)$$ contains a collection $$\mathcal{C}$$ of objects that we are measuring and a map $$P : \mathcal{C} \rightarrow R$$ where $$R$$ is the ring of real numbers.
 The measure $$P$$ satisfies the axioms